 - Qantas Points: generally the most expensive

-- British Airways Avios: great value for short hops
+- British Airways Avios: great value for short and medium hops

 - Cathay Pacific Asia Miles: in the middle